ethan-hurst/powerplatformbible/content/posts/{15-07-2021-creating-type-safe-entity-javascript-files.md

 ![](https://ucarecdn.com/08ab0bc2-6b50-4d7b-9780-b6c7fdd5b70a/)

 So as you can see we have two projects within our solution.
 One using the spkl task runner.
-The other doing our Entity script build
+The other doing our Entity script build.

+This is how I'm playing with testing this out.
+The obvious caveat is that with a bundled files, that makes them very difficult to debug.
+Scott has figured out a neat little way to get around this using a program called Fiddler.

 ## Reference Material